gem/oq-engine/doc/reusing-hazard.md

 the logic tree part is expected to change again and in unpredictable ways, due to the requests of the hazard team.

-This not the only difficulty.
+2. This not the only difficulty.
 When using the ``--hc`` option the engine has also to match the risk sites with the hazard sites; this means that it has to match a *SiteCollection* object coming from an old version of the engine with a SiteCollection coming from a new version of the engine.
-If the SiteCollection has changed (for instance new fields have been added) this has to be managed in some way and this is not necessarily always possible.
+If the SiteCollection has changed (for instance new fields have been added) this has to be managed in some way and this is not necessarily easy or event possible.

-Moreover there is the *events* table which associates event IDs to realization IDs and to rupture IDs; if the form of the events table changes across versions (for instance if new fields are added) this is an issue.
+3.Moreover there is the *events* table which associates event IDs to realization IDs and to rupture IDs; if the form of the events table changes across versions (for instance if new fields are added) then we have an issue.
 Also, if the management of the logic tree changes and the associations are different, starting a calculation from scratch in the new version of the engine will give different results than reusing an old hazard calculations.

-The same would happen if the *weighting algorithm* of the realizations changed (and this happened a couple of times in the past).
-Moreover at nearly each release of the engine thedoc/reusing-hazard.md details of the algorithm used to generate the ruptures and/or the *rupture seeds changes*, therefore again starting a calculation from scratch in the new version of the engine would give different results than reusing an old hazard calculations.
+4. The same would happen if the *weighting algorithm* of the realizations changed (and this happened a couple of times in the past).
+Moreover at nearly each release of the engine the details of the algorithm used to generate the ruptures and/or the *rupture seeds changes*, therefore again starting a calculation from scratch in the new version of the engine would give different results than reusing an old hazard.

-Another difficulty would arise if the association between asset and hazard sites changed, causing different losses to be computed.
-This has not happened intentionally, but it has happened several times unintentionally, since it is a tricky part.
+5. Another difficulty would arise if the association between asset and hazard sites changed, causing different losses to be computed.
+This has neved happened intentionally, but it has happened several times unintentionally, due to tricky bugs.
 Bug fixes have changed the *asset<->site association* logic several times in the past.

-Reusing an old *exposure* would also also be problematic, assuming the new exposure had more fields.
+6. Reusing an old *exposure* would also also be problematic, assuming the new exposure had more fields.
 Changes to the exposure happened several time in the past, so the problem is not academic.
-The solution is to not reuse old exposure and to re-import the exposure at each risk calculation, thus paying a performance penalty.
+The solution is to NOT reuse old exposures and to re-import the exposure at each new risk calculation, thus paying a performance penalty.

-The same can be said for *vulnerability/fragility functions*: any change there would make reusing them across versions very hard.
+7. The same can be said for *vulnerability/fragility functions*: any change there would make reusing them across versions very hard.
 Notice that such change happened few months ago already.
 The solution is to not reuse old risk models and to re-parse them at each new risk calculation, thus paying a performance penalty.

-In the future, it is expected that both the site collection and the events table will be stored differently in the datastore, in a pandas-friendly way, for consistency with the way other objects are stored, and also for memory efficiency.
+8. In the future, it is expected that both the site collection and the events table will be stored differently in the datastore, in a pandas-friendly way, for consistency with the way other objects are stored, and also for memory efficiency.
 That means that work will be needed to be